CederGroupHub/sparse-lm/paper/paper.md

 ## Implemented regression models

-The table below shows the regression models that are implemented in `sparse-lm` as well as available implementations in other Python packages. $\checkmark$ indicates that the model selected is implemented in the package located in the corresponding column.
+The table below shows the regression models that are implemented in `sparse-lm` as well as available implementations in other Python packages.
+A checkmark ($\checkmark$) indicates that the model selected is implemented in the package located in the corresponding column.